The total size of the exposed data was 86.15 GB with 814,709,344 total records from the past 3 years.

 The exposed log files contained all the records from the past 3 years which contained information about WordPress accounts hosted or installed on DreamHost’s server and their users.

-Additionally, admin and user information for DreamPress accounts for WordPress including WordPress login location URL, first and last names, email addresses, usernames, roles (admin, editor, registered user, etc.) was also part of the exposed records.
+Additionally, admin and user information for DreamPress accounts for WordPress including WordPress login location URL, first and last names, email addresses, usernames, and roles (admin, editor, registered user, etc.) was also part of the exposed records.

 Moreover, host IP addresses and timestamps were also exposed as well as build and version information that could allow for a secondary path for malware.